RetroAchievements/docs/docs/guidelines/content/unwelcome-concepts.md

 ## Overly Cumbersome Requirements

-Achievements whose restrictions and other requirements cannot be expressed within the description character limit.
-A player should be able to see the requirements for an achievement from within the emulator without having to visit the website or other external source.
+Achievements with restrictions or requirements that cannot be fully expressed within the description character limit.
+A player should be able to view achievement requirements directly within their emulator, without needing to visit the RetroAchievements website.

 - Comments on the achievement that include additional restrictions or requirements are not allowed.
 - Required external resources like pastebin links are not allowed.